pombreda/lepl/doc-src/intro.rst

 *parser* to process text.
 The parser contains the original matchers, but may also add additional processing (this provides advanced features like ...).

-Internally, when the parser is used to anaylse some text, it passes the string to the matchers that were used as "building blocks".
+Internally, when the parser is used to analyse some text, it passes the string to the matchers that were used as "building blocks".
 These break the text into pieces that are then assembled into the final result.